vladimir-vovk/ios-numpad-keyboard-with-custom-button/README.md

 An example of using React Native [InputAccessoryView](https://facebook.github.io/react-native/docs/inputaccessoryview).

-The InputAccessoryView is a component which enables customization of the keyboard input accessory view on iOS.
+The InputAccessoryView is a component that enables customization of the keyboard input accessory view on iOS.
 The input accessory view is displayed above the keyboard whenever a TextInput has focus.
 This component can be used to create custom toolbars.

 <img src="./screen.gif" width="300"></img>